If you've had a road traffic accident in another country, then the prospect of making a claim may seem complicated and daunting.

 I’ve had a car accident abroad, What should I do?

-You could make a claim after finding out how serious your injury is.
-Our Compensation Guide can help give you an idea, but the first step is to contact us, either using our online claim form or by requesting a callback, at the top of the screen.
+After finding out how serious your injury is, contact us for a no-obligation chat about your situation.
+You can also refer to our Compensation Guide to give you an idea of the award amounts you may be eligible for.
 One of our solicitors will be in touch and explain the process and why you could claim, before sending a letter to the driver at fault.